-Sahar Hallak, Student Affairs Manager
+Sahar Hallak, Assistant Director of Student Affairs

 Campus Facilities

 Ahmad Sabeh Ayoun, Director

 THE UNIVERSITY

 History

 Establishing an educational institution accessible financially and geographically to all was a pressing dream for His Excellency Prime Minister Rafik Hariri.
 In the early 1980s, PM Hariri chose Kfarfalous, an area between the South, Bekaa, and the mountains, to be the location for establishing a hospital and a university in collaboration with the University of Saint Joseph.
 However, the 1982 Israeli invasion led to the destruction of the university and the theft of its equipment.